Is there an auto train from NY to Florida?

 While there isn't a direct auto train service from NY to Florida, Amtrak provides an auto train route from Lorton, Virginia (close to Washington, DC) to Sanford, Florida.
 This allows passengers to drive to Lorton, board their vehicle onto the train, and journey alongside it to Florida.

 Auto trains offer a distinctive combination of automobile transport and passenger rail service.
-By utilising this service, travellers can relish the convenience and speed of train travel while having their vehicles transported alongside them.
-This innovative approach eliminates the challenges of long-distance driving, such as fatigue and vehicle wear, while ensuring personal transportation is available upon reaching the destination.
+By utilizing this service, travelers can relish the convenience and speed of train travel while having their vehicles hauling alongside them.
+This innovative approach eliminates the challenges of long-distance driving, such as fatigue and vehicle wear, while ensuring personal relocation is available upon reaching the destination.

 The History of Auto Trains in the United States